eye3/nkit4nodejs/README.md

 # Introduction

-This is nkit C++ library port to Node.js server.
+nkit4nodejs - is a nkit C++ library port to Node.js server.

 # Installation and Requirements